Being Kind to AI Will Consume More Tokens?

 versus

-Same basic request, but one uses more than four times the tokens of the other.
+Same basic request, but one uses more than four times the tokens of the other, and the process can be slower because the AI has to process more information.

 It’s not that the AI is rewarding your politeness, it’s more that polite language tends to be associated with clearer communication in the training data.
 When you ask nicely, you’re tapping into those learned patterns of effective human communication.